Castle Keepers Tales: Book 1 – Catriona Wheatcroft

 Diane began the Castle Keepers Tales to share extra stories about the characters who appear in The Castle Keepers novel series.
 Each is a stand-alone story, often telling a tragic event that happened in the past, before the first book, Shadows in the Stone.
 Through these stories, readers can better understand the characters and appreciate a little more of why they act as they do.
 We are all products of our past and pivotal events shape us into whom we are.
 These stories are not spoilers for the books, but enhance them.
 If a story does prove to undermine the enjoyment of a book, I’ll make note that the book should be read first.
 Otherwise, enjoy these tales without worry.

 “Luvly.
 A beautiful woman with something I want.”
-The dwarf who held her was barely tall enough to hold the dagger to her throat.
+The dwarf who held her stood barely tall enough to hold the dagger to her throat.
 His unkempt beard covered most of his face but could not hide the gaping hole created by two missing front teeth.